National Living Wage explained & updated rates for 2025

 National Living Wage: legal requirements

 Employers are legally required to pay a minimum wage to all workers, regardless of their employment status.
-That includes agency staff, as well as those who are enrolled on zero-hours or part-time work contracts.
-Only sole traders and volunteers do not qualify.
+That includes:

-Failure to comply with the new National Living Wage and National Minimum Wage could result in a £20,000 fine for the business owner.
+Failure to comply with the new National Living Wage and National Minimum Wage could result in a fine of up to £20,000 per worker.

-Companies must check with a payroll service expert that staff salaries, bonuses, and commissions are updated and in-line with the latest legislation.
+Companies must also check with a payroll service expert that staff salaries, bonuses, and commissions are updated and in line with the latest legislation.

 Why was the National Living Wage introduced?

-Unfortunately, the government fell short of that goal.
-Three years (and four prime ministers) later, annual basic wages have risen by a record amount, leaving the NLW to pale in comparison.
+Both the NLW and NMW typically increase at a steady rate each April.
 After the Labour government came into power in July 2024, the latest Autumn budget announced that the NLW would increase by 6.7% from April 2025.

 What is the Real Living Wage?

-Rates are updated each October and are currently set at £12.60 per hour.
-So far, over 15,000 UK businesses have signed up to become accredited RLW employers.
+RLW rates are usually updated each October and are currently set at £12.60 per hour.
+According to the Living Wage website, over 16,000 UK businesses have signed up to become accredited RLW employers.

 London Living Wage